 The easiest way to keep your home looking its best?
-Take good care of your pets.
+Grooming your furry friends regularly at home!
 Regular brushings, claw-trimmings, and baths are the obvious place to start.
 Get rid of all that excess hair before it starts collecting on the carpet.

 But dedicated pet owners know that good pet care goes beyond grooming.
 Make sure your pets have their own toys to keep them from chewing on furniture, shoes, pillows, or anything else around your home.
 For cats, a scratching post can also help protect your favorite carpets and furniture.
 Try rubbing a little catnip on it to grab their interest.